taldcroft/astropy-changelog/README.md

-# astropy-changelog
-Utility for managing the astropy changelog (demo)
+# astropy-changelog: utility for managing the astropy changelog (demo)

 This is a proof of concept for changing the basis of the astropy changelog from the `CHANGES.rst` file to a new `CHANGES.yml` file.
 The driver for this and initial discussions were captured in an astropy-dev email thread in Oct 2016 (subject "Proposal for a new changelog system").

+An important point to note is that the current code strives to maintain smooth compatibility with the current `CHANGES.rst` as a source for users and developers to understand astropy changes.

+**However**, once
+we have transitioned to a YAML structured representation then there are numerous possibilities for using this far more effectively and providing much better ways to present and discover this information.

+## Overview

 The key element of this POC is the script `convert_changelog.py`.
 It can handle the following: